Walk with us as Knox College International Club hosts its 39th annual International Fair, "Street Culture: Wa...

 Phase two will:

 We estimate these enhancements will cost about $1.5 million.
-The first phase is estimated at $1 million and thanks to the generosity of more than 60 alumni, we are within $300,000 of that goal.
-While fundraising for phase one continues, the new turf and fencing were installed during summer 2018 and the field dedication will be held Family & Friends Weekend, September 29.
+The first phase is estimated at $1 million and thanks to the generosity of more than 75 alumni, we are within $21,000 of that goal.
+While fundraising for phase one continues, the new turf and fencing were installed during summer 2018 and the field was dedicated during Family & Friends Weekend September 2018.

 Phase 1: The renovated Prats Soccer Field features synthetic turf, allowing for both practice and game play on the same venue in all types of weather.